ibrahimdmrsy/Tableau/Readme.md

 The repository includes tableau data visualizations and variety of graphics I created while learning and practicing using Tableau.
-These examples aim to improve my ability to create dashbards for data analysis and visualizations in Tableau.
+These examples aim to improve my ability to create dashboards for data analysis and visualizations in Tableau.